Political views on the Macedonian language: Historical overview

 After 1944 the communist-dominated government sought to create a Bulgarian-Yugoslav Balkan Communist Federation and part of this entailed giving "cultural autonomy" to the Pirin region.
-Consequently, Bulgarian communists recognised Macedonian as distinct from Bulgarian on 2nd Nov 1944 with a letter from the Bulgarian Workers' Party (communists) to Marshal Tito and CPY.
-From January 1945 the regional newspaper Pirinsko Delo printed in Bulgaria started to publish a page in Macedonian.
+Consequently, Bulgarian communists recognized Macedonian as distinct from Bulgarian.
 After the Tito–Stalin split in 1948, those plans were abandoned.
-This date also coincided with the first claims of Bulgarian linguists as to the Serbianisation of the Macedonian.
-Officially Bulgaria continued to support the idea of a Macedonian unification and a Macedonian nation but within the framework of a Balkan Federation and not within Yugoslavia.
-However, a reversal in the Macedonisation policy was already announced in the secret April plenum of the BCP in 1956 and openly proclaimed in the plenum of 1963.
+This date also coincided with the first claims of Bulgarian linguists as to the Serbianization of Macedonian.
+Bulgaria continued to support the idea of a Macedonian unification and a Macedonian nation but within the framework of a Balkan Federation and not within Yugoslavia.
+However, a reversal in the Macedonization policy was already announced in the secret April plenum of the BCP in 1956 and openly proclaimed in the plenum of 1963.
 1958 was the first time that a "serious challenge" to the Macedonian position was launched by Bulgaria.
-These developments led to violent polemics between Yugoslav and Bulgarian scholars and sometimes reflected on the bilateral relations of the two countries.
+The national belonging of the Macedonian dialects was disputed between Bulgarian scholars and Yugoslav Macedonian scholars.
+The Macedonian language was taught in departments of Slavic studies in Western Europe, Eastern Europe and United States.
+Throughout history, Macedonian has been referred to as a variant of Bulgarian, Serbian or a distinct language of its own.
+The international consensus is that Macedonian is an autonomous language within the Eastern South Slavic dialect continuum.
+The language is recognized by 138 member states of the United Nations.